OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

     Timeout while connected to server (Failed to open TCP connection to <AWS elastic IP of FN>:5030 (execution expired)).
     Server: <AWS elastic IP of FN>:5030

-Check on the VNF node if ONEGATE_ENDPOINT is set to AWS elastic IP address of FN:
+Check on the VNF node if ONEGATE_ENDPOINT is set to the AWS elastic IP address of FN:

 .. code-block:: text

     [root@VNF]$ grep ONEGATE -r /run/one-context*

-Make sure a corresponding inboud rule in AWS security group (SG) with AWS elastic IP for 5030 port is present and modifications were applied to AWS FN node.
+Make sure a corresponding inboud rule exists in the AWS security group (SG) with AWS elastic IP on port 5030 and modifications have been applied to AWS FN node.